 Criminal Homicide in Pennsylvania

-A defendant could be charged with the umbrella term of “criminal homicide” or “murder- generally” but knowing the specific elements of each offense can help determine how to prepare a defense case appropriately.
+A defendant in Pennsylvania is often charged with “murder- generally,” but knowing the specific elements of each offense can help determine how to prepare a defense case appropriately.
+For example, at a preliminary hearing for a homicide case, a skilled criminal defense attorney may ask for all murder charges to be dismissed or for the court to specify which degree of murder will be faced at the trial stage.
 The specific charge depends on your case’s facts and circumstances.
-A Philadelphia homicide defense lawyer with our firm can help if you or a loved one is facing a homicide offense.
+A Philadelphia criminal defense lawyer with our firm can help if you or a loved one is facing a homicide offense.

 Charges of Criminal Homicide in Pennsylvania